 This course provides education on Medicare programs and policies that impact oral and maxillofacial surgeons and their staff.
-This self-paced program includes discussions of Medicare components (Part A, Part B, Part C and Part D), Medicare fraud and abuse, payment policies, appeal processes, and miscellaneous other Medicare-related topics.
+This self-paced program includes discussions of Medicare components (Part A, Part B, Part C and Part D), Medicare fraud and abuse, payment policies, appeal processes, and miscellaneous Medicare-related topics.
 There is a saying in healthcare – “as Medicare goes, so do the other carriers.”
 If you take the time to thoroughly learn the Medicare program, you will better understand your commercial payers, too.

 - Differentiate between Medicare Part A, Part B, Part C and Part D.

 - Identify actions prohibited by the False Claims Act (FCA), the Anti-Kickback Statute and the Physician Self-Referral Law (Stark Law).

 - Explain Medicare’s enrollment options, including “opting out” of Medicare.